wendehals/bricks-cli/README.md

     Available Commands:
-    details     Get details about a certain set, set list, or part list lists       Get the user's set or part lists lostParts   Get all lost parts of the user parts       Get a list of parts
+    details     Get details about a certain set, set list, or part list lists       Get the user's set or part lists parts       Get a list of parts
     sets        Get details about sets owned by the user